Sian Evans

 Biography

-I aim to consolidate these strands of knowledge in a way that will make coppersmithing more widely known and practised.
-There is a growing interest in crafts and people are keen to learn.
-My Fellowship taught me the value of my knowledge as a craftsperson and also the joy of sharing it.
+I continue to develop and consolidate these strands of practical and academic knowledge in a way that will help coppersmithing to become more widely known and practised.
+My Churchill Fellowship taught me the value of my practise as a coppersmith, and also the joys of sharing my skills.

 Disclaimer